I think by now, all of us are aware of the impact Blue Planet II has had on lots of people – it’s everywhere we look.

 Just try and remember to pop one into your bag (ladies) when you are out and about.

-No to plastic cutlery
+NO!
+To plastic cutlery

 It isn’t always possible or ideal just to refuse the implements, but you could carry around a small spork (spoon and fork) for these times.
 It is also possible to get some nice bamboo sets or even just carry your regular cutlery with you in your bag.

 I have several sporks – stainless steel and plastic – I am not binning things that are still functional – and have recently replaced with small bamboo sporks which I think are pretty amazing!

-No to plastic straws
+NO!
+To plastic straws